Weasley-J/dtt-spring-boot-parent/README.md

 }
 ```

-- For those properties who specified default value，`DTT` can infer the default value for different `RDB` which `DTT` has
+- For those properties which specified default value，`DTT` can infer the default value for different `RDB` which `DTT`
+  has
   supported as follow:

 ```java